Perseid meteor shower highlights list of events in August skies

 As the month draws to a close, Jupiter and Saturn will be prominently featured in the southern sky as darkness falls.

-The nights of Thursday, Aug.
-27 through Saturday, Aug.
-29 will be good opportunities to look for the planets as the nearly full moon passes nearby.
+The nights of Aug.
+27-29 will be good opportunities to look for the planets as the nearly full moon passes nearby.

 July brought the rare opportunity to spot a comet in the night sky as Comet NEOWISE made its closest approach to the Earth and the sun in 6,800 years.
 It became just bright enough to see with the unaided eye, making it the brightest comet for stargazers in the Northern Hemisphere since Comet Hale-Bopp in the late 1990s.